Why should I work with a Coach?

 About Polly Robinson Executive Coach / Leadership Coach

-I am a qualified Executive Coach and Mentor (ILM Level 7) based in Suffolk and coaching businesses in Norfolk, Suffolk, Cambridge, London and Bristol and the South-West.
+I am a qualified Executive Coach and Mentor (ILM Level 7) based in Bristol and coaching people across the South West, London, Wales and all over the UK.
 I work with coachees face-to-face or online via Zoom or other video platforms.

 I work with business leaders and senior management in all sectors.